Sensory-Cloud/web-sdk/README.md

     // Response contains information about the audio such as:
     // * audioEnergy

-    // Transcript contains the current running transcript of the data const transcript = response.getTranscript();
+    // Transcript contains the current running transcript of the data on a 7-second sliding window
+    // If you want to keep a list of the current transcript, see the below example const transcript = response.getTranscript();
   });